Tibetan Computing Resources

 Windows / PC

-A variety of Tibetan Unicode fonts are available from different organizations, including from Xenotype Technologies including their dbu-med typeface, and are highly recommended.
+A variety of Tibetan Unicode fonts are available from different organizations, such as Qomolangma fonts including their dbu-med typeface, and are highly recommended.

 - Tibetan Spell-checker.